Rokoko/Unreal-Demo-Project/README.md

 ## Setting up the Live Link stream

-In order to use face and tracker information, you'll first need to setup a connection between Rokoko Studio and Unreal Engine through Live Link.
+In order to use face and tracker information, you'll first need to setup a connection between Rokoko Studio Legacy and Unreal Engine through Live Link.
 This is the format we currently stream the information for face and trackers in, though you can still use the suit without Live Link.

-In Rokoko Studio, set up live streaming as normal.
+In Rokoko Studio Legacy, set up live streaming as normal.
 For the unreal project we are using the port 14043 for suits and 14045 for virtual production.

 In Unreal, go to window - Live Link.
 Add a source, and choose "Rokoko Studio Source".
 Choose "Studio", and click "Okay".